microsoft/Kusto-Query-Language/doc/make-seriesoperator.md

 * The *stop* value is inclusive.
 * Binning the index axis is generated with bin() and not bin_at(), which means that *start* may not be included in the generated series.

-It is recommended to use the main syntax of make-series and not the alternate syntax.
+It's recommended to use the main syntax of make-series and not the alternate syntax.

 ## Returns

-The input rows are arranged into groups having the same values of the `by` expressions and the `bin_at(`*AxisColumn*`, `*step*`, `*start*`)` expression.
+The input rows are arranged into groups having the same values of the `by` expressions and the `bin_at(`*AxisColumn*`,`*step*`,`*start*`)` expression.
 Then the specified aggregation functions are computed over each group, producing a row for each group.
 The result contains the `by` columns, *AxisColumn* column and also at least one column for each computed aggregate.
-(Aggregations over multiple columns or non-numeric results are not supported.)
+(Aggregations over multiple columns or non-numeric results aren't supported.)

-This intermediate result has as many rows as there are distinct combinations of `by` and `bin_at(`*AxisColumn*`, `*step*`, `*start*`)` values.
+This intermediate result has as many rows as there are distinct combinations of `by` and `bin_at(`*AxisColumn*`,`*step*`,`*start*`)` values.

 Finally the rows from the intermediate result arranged into groups having the same values of the `by` expressions and all aggregated values are arranged into arrays (values of `dynamic` type).
-For each aggregation, there is one column containing its array with the same name.
+For each aggregation, there's one column containing its array with the same name.
 The last column is an array containing the values of *AxisColumn* binned according to the specified *step*.

 > [!NOTE]
 >